 Quarterback: Advantage, New Orleans Saints

-Running back: Advantage, Chicago Bears
+Running back: Advantage, New Orleans Saints (Tentatively)

-Wide receiver: Advantage, New Orleans Saints
+Wide receivers: Advantage, New Orleans Saints

 Offensive line: Advantage, New Orleans Saints

 The Jacksonville Jaguars do not have a bad offensive line but their offensive line is certainly not up to par with the Saints.
 The Jags are right around league average in line talent and that shows with the team ranking exactly 16th in sacks allowed per game this season.

 Meanwhile, the Saints rank seventh with nearly a sack fewer per game allowed.